HL7NZ/nhi/input/pagecontent/ConsumerFacingApplicationAuthentication.md

 The client registration process involves both the NHI FHIR service and the IdP.
 * The IdP will provide the client_ID, client_secret and SMART on FHIR scopes.
 * The NHI FHIR service will provide an API Key and approve any scopes granted to the client.
   * OAuth2 scopes are granted by the IdP to the client application, not the end user.
-For more information see [online onboarding request form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/67).
+For more information email the [integration team](mailto:integration@tewhatuora.govt.nz)

 #### Compliance Testing